Home Music Recording Studio - HOME

 The smaller size and lower weight (portability) of the Vonyx (Skytec) SPJ-1000A's were among the primary criteria in my choosing to buy these pretty little ABS plastic speakers.
 Ease of transportation, car space and low to no back stress were all considered, along with performance and price.

-I now think I may have been better served with the more traditional and robust rectangular carpet covered MDF wooden boxes (which, in fairness, Vonyx do have as a slightly more expensive option) :-( Oh well!...
+I now think I may have been better served with the more traditional and robust rectangular carpet covered MDF wooden boxes (which, in fairness, Vonyx did have as a slightly more expensive option) :-( Oh well!...

 Having not actually encountered the MDF version, I am at this point only assuming they would be more robust.